voyagermesh/voyager/docs/guides/ingress/security/oauth-github.md

     k8s-app: oauth2-proxy
 ```

 Here, `--set-xauthrequest` flag sets `X-Auth-Request-User` and `X-Auth-Request-Email` headers, which will be forwarded to backend.
-It also sets `X-Auth-Request-Id-Token` header when `--pass-id-token` flag is `true`.

 Finally create the ingress: